michelnagme/customer-segmentation/README.md

 ## Files descriptions

 * The notebook with the analysis and results for this project is `Identify_Customer_Segments.ipynb`.
 A HTML version of this notebook is `index.html`, available online at https://michelnagme.github.io/udacity-identify-customer-segments-project/
-* The file `AZDIAS_Feature_Summary.csv` contains a summary of feature attributes, including information level, data type, and codes for missing or unknown values.
+* The file `AZDIAS_Feature_Summary.csv` contains a summary of feature attributes, including information level, data type, and codes for missing or unknown values; 85 features (rows) x 4 columns

 ## Data

-The data for this project consisted of two files:
+The data for this project consisted of two files (not available here due to Terms & Conditions of use):

 - `Udacity_AZDIAS_Subset.csv`: demographics data for the general population of Germany; 891211 persons (rows) x 85 features (columns)
 - `Udacity_CUSTOMERS_Subset.csv`: demographics data for customers of a mail-order company; 191652 persons (rows) x 85 features (columns)

 The columns in the general demographics file and customers data file were the same.
 This file documents the features that appear in the data files, sorted in